 AIC’s DI Code for GRE is 3576

 AIC’s Institutional Code for MAT is 2874

 The admission requirements for all Master-level programs include proof of graduation (official transcripts) from an accredited undergraduate or graduate program.
-Applicants must take the GRE or Miller Analogies Test (MAT) and submit all test scores to the Registrar’s Office.
+While AIC normally requires an entrance exam (GRE) for application to its graduate programs, this requirement may be waived or postponed for otherwise qualified applicants during the COVID-19 pandemic period.
+Applicants who have already taken one or more of these tests, however, are encouraged to submit their scores as part of their application.
 In addition, applicants must submit an original 500-word essay, which responds to a question about their goals and aspirations posed annually by the admissions office and two letters of recommendation, where at least one is from a college professor from their undergraduate or graduate program.

 Applicants to the Master-level program will be expected to have a minimum GPA of 2.75 from the completion of their undergraduate or a 3.00 from their graduate studies.
 Additionally, the required personal essay, letters of recommendation, a supplementary and optional personal interview might also be used in the final determination of full or probationary acceptance.